Report: Broncos are among the teams interested in safety C.J. Gardner-Johnson

-According to Aaron Wilson who covers the Houston Texans for KPRC 2 Houston is reporting that the Denver Broncos are among the teams who are interested in safety C.J.
+According to Aaron Wilson of KPRC 2 Houston, he is reporting that the Denver Broncos are among the teams who are interested in safety C.J.
 Gardner-Johnson.

+He is likely the top remaining free agent on the market and would be an excellent addition to the Denver Broncos’ defense.

 #Broncos among the teams with interest in #Eagles free agent C.J.
 Gardner Johnson, per a league source @KPRC2— Aaron Wilson (@AaronWilson_NFL) March 16, 2023